buley/personal/src/content/mantras.md

 - Win with strategy, not aggression
 - If they control your emotions, they control you
 - Know when to fight, know when to walk away
-- Never argue with a fool—it lowers you to their level
+- Never argue with a fool--it lowers you to their level
 - Silence is often the most strategic move
 - You are not here to be liked; you are here to be respected
 - Calm is the cradle of power